vippsas/vipps-psp-api/vipps-psp-api.md

 [Vipps på Nett](https://www.vipps.no/bedrift/vipps-pa-nett)
-(eCommerce) via PSP offers functionality for payments where the end user only enters the Norwegian mobile number to complete a payment in Vipps (the app).
+(eCommerce) via PSP offers functionality for payments where the end user simply enters their Norwegian mobile number to complete a payment in the Vipps app.

-In Vipps the user selects a payment card (a payment source), and Vipps then gives the PSP a token for that card so the PSP can process the payment.
+In the Vipps app, the user selects a payment card (a payment source).
+Vipps then gives the PSP a token for that card so the PSP can process the payment.

-The PSP processes the payment, provides feedback to merchant, and sends Vipps an update of the payment transaction success or failure, so the user can see the correct status for the payment in Vipps.
+The PSP processes the payment, provides feedback to merchant, and sends Vipps an update of the payment transaction success or failure.
+The user is shown the correct status for the payment in Vipps.

-From January 1 2021 all PSPs must be able to process network tokens.
+Since January 1, 2021, all PSPs must be able to process network tokens.
 See the
 [EMVco documentation](https://www.emvco.com/emv-technologies/payment-tokenisation/)
 for more information.

-**Important:** Cards that were added to Vipps after January 1 2021 are only enrolled with Vipps' new PSP, not the old one.
+**Important:** Cards that were added to Vipps after January 1, 2021 are only enrolled with Vipps' new PSP.
 That means Vipps is only able to provide a token for those cards, not the card details.
 If you are not able to process tokens, you should respond with `HTTP 403 Forbidden`, as that gives the best (least bad) customer experience in Vipps.